nawka12/aiden/README.md

 ## Known bugs
 - The transcription will froze when `yt-dlp` starting to receive HTTP 403 Forbidden error.
 Please do `KeyboardInterrupt` (Ctrl + C) or close the batch window to stop Aiden, and run it again.
-- If you want to utilize your GPU, please install the GPU version of torch in the venv.
+- If you want to utilize your GPU, please install the GPU version of torch (in the venv for batch file user).
 - Window resize is not working properly yet.